ChimeHQ/LanguageClient/README.md

 ### RestartingServer

-`Server` wrapper that provides both transparent server-side state restoration should the underlying process crash.
+`Server` wrapper that provides transparent server-side state restoration should the underlying process crash.

 ### TextPositionTransformer